 - ½ cup vanilla vodka

 - Put cream soda in a medium-sized saucepan and sprinkle gelatin over the top.
 Let it sit for about 2 minutes, to soften.

 - Heat mixture over low heat, making sure to keep stirring, until all the gelatin is dissolved (4-6 minutes).

-- Stir in vanilla vodka and butterscotch schnapps, altering the proportions if you'd like (if you want a bit of a stronger jello shot, add more vanilla vodka.
+- Remove from heat and stir in vanilla vodka and butterscotch schnapps, altering the proportions if you'd like (if you want a bit of a stronger jello shot, add more vanilla vodka.
 If you prefer sweeter, add more butterscotch schnapps).

-- Pour the mixture into a heat-resistant 9x5 loaf pan (or similar size pan) and refrigerate for about 3 hours, until the jello is fully set.
+- Pour the mixture into a heat-resistant 9x5 loaf pan (preferably with straight edges) and refrigerate for about 3 hours, until the jello is fully set.